Official-MoonDao/documentation/MoonDAO/reference/Glossary/vMOONEY.md

 Related:: [Governance Tokens](Governance%20Tokens.md), [MOONEY](MOONEY.md)
 %%

-vMOONEY is MoonDAO's [governance token](Governance%20Tokens.md).
-When [MOONEY](MOONEY.md) is staked, vMOONEY is granted to represent voting power. vMOONEY cannot be purchased on any marketplace.
+vMOONEY ([vote escrow](Vote%20Escrow.md) MOONEY) is a measure of the voting power of staked MOONEY. vMOONEY is granted in proportion to the amount and duration of the MOONEY staked.
+It is not a token that can be purchased on any marketplace.